vidal-community/ng2-sesame/README.md

 It will increase version with chosen strategy, then build and package your local workspace, and finally publish it on `npm`.

+## Authentification

+If npm asks you to log in, you need to provide your npmjs.com credentials.
+You need to be added to vidalsoftware npm organization to be able to publish (ask for it in slack).